Prevent tick, what repels ticks on humans

 Rocky Mountain Spotted Fever:

 Symptoms of this disease will start one to 21 days after being bitten by an infected lone star or brown dog tick.
-It’s caused by a parasitic bacteria that will infect and kill white blood cells.
+It’s caused by parasitic bacteria that will infect and kill white blood cells.
 Symptoms may include fatigue, headache, muscle aches, fever, vomiting, nausea and in rare cases a skin rash.